Leaf-Agriculture/docs/docs/Magic_link_endpoints.md

 ## Magic Link with Leaf User Creation

-This option enables the creation of Leaf users automatically during the Magic link creation process.
+This option enables the creation of Leaf users automatically during the Magic Link creation process.
 The uniqueness of leaf users can be achieved using a mandatory external identifier, the `externalId`, which can be an ID already used in your application.

 ** Endpoints **